On this page...

 Registration and Scheduling

-As an NYU School of Engineering undergraduate student, you will be responsible for scheduling yourself online via PeopleSoft Student Self Service.
+As an NYU School of Engineering undergraduate student, you will be responsible for scheduling yourself online via Albert, our student information system.
 Webinars will be held over the summer to guide you through the process for the first time.
 Please refer to the official Registration Webpage for first-year students for further information.

 - Academic Advisement Center: The Academic Advisement Center (AAC) will help you with all your advising questions in your first year at the NYU School of Engineering.